-- a) Board Forfeits: A forfeit is determined when a team concedes a counting board, or after a player's clock runs an hour (or he withdraws) prior to making his first move.
-If both players are absent, one clock is run for both, with the time split between them when the first arrives. - b) Game Score: The forfeiting team gets 0 Game Points (GP) for a board forfeit (record "0F").
-The opponent team gets 1 GP (record "1F") if the forfeit isn't mutual. - c) Match Score Adjustment: For each forfeit on a board higher than a not forfeited counting board, the opponent team's match score is adjusted as follows (to a maximum of 6 GP): - a. +1 GP for boards 1, 2, or 3 - b. $\pm \frac{1}{2}$ GP for boards 4 or 5
+- 1. Board Forfeits: A forfeit is determined when a team concedes a counting board, or after a player's clock runs an hour (or he withdraws) prior to making his first move.
+If both players are absent, one clock is run for both, with the time split between them when the first arrives. - 2.
+Game Score: The forfeiting team gets 0 Game Points (GP) for a board forfeit (record "0F").
+The opponent team gets 1 GP (record "1F") if the forfeit isn't mutual. - 3.
+Match Score Adjustment: For each forfeit on a board higher than a not forfeited counting board, the opponent team's match score is adjusted as follows: - a) +1 GP for boards 1, 2, or 3 of a 6 counting board match (A-Teams) - b) $\pm \frac{1}{2}$ GP for boards 4 or 5 of a 6 counting board match (A-Teams) - c) +1⁄2 GP for boards 1 or 2 of a 4 counting board match (B-Teams, A vs. B)

 If both teams would receive an adjustment this way, reduce both by the smaller adjustment.
+If either team's GP exceeds the # counting boards, reduce it to that # of GPs.

-- d) Ratings Report: Players who forfeit a board have an unrated loss recorded in their individual W-L-D column.
+- 4. Ratings Report: Players who forfeit a board have an unrated loss recorded in their individual W-L-D column.
 Players who collect a forfeit have an unrated win recorded.
-To collect these wins for an entire match forfeit, the winning team must provide a player name on each board. - e) Split Match Exception: If a player in a split match cancels, but the team is unable to shift up, the board may be forfeited without a player's name.
+To collect these wins for an entire match forfeit, the winning team must provide a player name on each board. - 5.
+Split Match Exception: If a player in a split match cancels, but the team is unable to shift up, the board may be forfeited without a player's name.
 Match score adjustments still apply.